I recently checked out a BMW F900XR in an Australian dealership, and I also asked about the BMW F900R.

 But on the other hand, if this means it brings a motorcycle a couple of thousand dollars cheaper BUT keeps so many other important features, then I’m on board.

-The other feature I’d miss on the Australian F 900 R is cruise control.
+The other feature I’d miss on the Australian BMW F 900 R is cruise control.
+Cruise helps with the many boring straights, which are often heavily policed.
 It’s such a simple addition, given it already has ride by wire.
-But it’s not cheap to add after market.
+But it’s not cheap to add aftermarket.

-These things, and the fact that the F 900 XR seems like an altogether more appropriate package for a sedate engine, mean I would give the F 900 R a miss.
+These things, and the fact that the F 900 XR seems like an altogether more appropriate package for a sedate engine, mean I would give the F 900 R in Australia a miss — sadly.
+But everyone has different priorities.